 Easy.
 They encourage carb consumption by focusing the public’s attention on fat and away from carbohydrates.
 Bray and friends are the go-to experts driving the recommendations of various governmental agencies that ultimately drive large food manufacturers to produce products adding to the toxicity of the environment.

 General Mills, Nestle, General Foods, Kellogg, and other giant food companies aren’t managed by intrinsically evil people who set out to make us all fat.
-These companies – just like Microsoft, IBM, Exxon and others – are in business to make an honest buck for their shareholders.
+These companies – just like Microsoft, IBM, Exxon, Apple and others – are in business to make an honest buck for their shareholders.
 Shareholders want to see growth in value and a steady income for their investments, and management wants to deliver.
 But these companies are constrained by what they sell.

 If you are running a food company selling calories, you can grow your company in just a few ways.
-You can do nothing and just grow as the population grows, but all food companies can do that so you don’t achieve any advantage over the competition.
+You can do nothing and just grow as the population grows, but all food companies can do that, so you don’t achieve any advantage over the competition.
 You can improve your branding and merchandising and/or develop new products to try to gain a bigger market share of the calories consumed.
 You can buy one of your competitors.

-And you can work to simply increase the average number of calories consumed by each person and therefore make the overall caloric intake of the country rise.
+Or you can work to simply increase the average number of calories consumed by each person and therefore make the overall caloric intake of the country rise.
 How do you make people eat more?
 Simple.
 You make products that are convenient, tasty, inexpensive and widely available.
 And you make them addictive.
 What makes them addictive?
 Carbohydrates, of course.
 What gets the blame?
 Fat, of course.

 All of these foods are thought of as sweets.
 People who crave them are often said to have a sweet tooth.
 Yet most academic obesity experts criticize these products because they are high in fat.
 In their minds, it’s the fat that’s the problem, not the sugar.